zkp-gravity/optimisation-research/blogpost.md

     - $chunk_i + acc_i-1 = acc_i$
     - $select_chunk_j = select_chunk_j-1 + chunk_j * (j == select_i)$
     Requires 2^(n-k) rows.
 About 7 columns.

+The original compression scheme we have proposed in the previous milestone was combination of 2 and 3.
+One can actually create an optimisation equation to evaluate the optimal chunk sizes, how many of them to do and when should they finally do a index lookup.

+In the previous milestone, we have used a Chunk Decomposition, where k=3, and n=5, followed by an Index Combination Lookup, where n=3.
+This required 2^9 + 2^2 rows.

+However, this solution does not scale well.
+There is a limit on how much we can compress, before the compression starts paying emitting returns.
+At some time, the cost of index combination lookups paired with chunk decompositions will be higher than the cost of just doing a lookup.

+The exact numbers are hard to tell and one should first attempt to solve the optimisation equation to find the optimal chunk sizes and number of chunks.
+However, given we have a scheme that can purely compress n bits into a single field element with no growing overhead, we decided to avoid the optimisation problem and focus on optimising the new scheme we have propsoed.

 #### Solution 3